 Eight ways to improve mash efficiency

 Mash efficiency refers to the extent to which you are able to pull the sugars out of the malted grain and into the water.
-If a high percentage of sugar is recovered (75-90%) into the water, it is called high mash efficiency.
-A low percentage (60-75%) is called low efficiency.
+A high percentage of sugar recovery (75-90%) is called 'high mash efficiency'.
+A low percentage (60-75%) is called 'low mash efficiency'.
 Since the amount of sugar in the water correlates quite closely to the amount of alcohol you will have in the beer, it is important to understand mash efficiency in order to produce consistent results.